 On most Linux distributions, there are commands to install most (if not all) the required build dependencies automatically, thus saving you a lot of time.

 zypper si pitivi

 You will also need to install the runtime dependencies (which the commands above don't necessarily install).
-In addition to gcc and intltool, you will probably need to install gnome-doc-utils, pygoocanvas, python-zope-interface, gnonlin, libxml2, libtool, gtk-doc.
-On a Fedora/Redhat system, you can get a list of the package runtime dependencies by running
+They are listed in the pitivi/check.py file and Pitivi will warn you on startup about missing hard dependencies, or let you know of missing dependencies by displaying a button in the "Welcome" dialog.
+On Fedora/Redhat-based systems, you can also get a list of the package runtime dependencies by running

 yum deplist pitivi.